nwarder/exercises/drip-campaign-ui.md

 You will be assessed on the following:

-* How much you accomplished in the given time
+* How much you accomplish in the given time
-* Ability to design and plan the technical requirements
+* Your ability to design and plan the technical requirements
 * Use of existing tools and technologies
-* Ability to communicate what you have designed and built
+* Your ability to communicate what you have designed and built

 You May...